shalarewicz/conversion_check/README.txt

 	- Checks that all projects have been reviewed by at least one board
 	- Reasonable Date Checks
 		- Expiration and Report Due Dates greater than the Effective Date
-		- Expiration and Report Due Dates less than 1 year from today (3 years for Expiration in IACUC)
+		- Expiration and Report Due Dates less than 1 year from today (3 years for Expiration in IACUC, IBC, SRS)
 		- Submission Date is in the past
 		- Initial Approval Date before Effective Date
 		- Next Report Due not equal to Expiration